noragmay/noragmay.github.io/_posts/2018-04-05-A-Data-Driven-Historical-Analysis-of-Cosmo.md

 </table>

-If we look at a percentage of words in each of these topics on covers we can see that the 2000s showed a decrease in the “Relationships,” topic reflecting a societal shift away from defining women via boyfriends and marriage.
+If we look at a percentage of words in each of these topics on covers we can see that the 2000s showed a decrease in the “Relationships” topic reflecting a societal shift away from defining women via boyfriends and marriage.

 ![topics]({{ site.url }}/images/relationships.png)